hwanggu-corgi/hwanggu-log/README.md

 ### October 25th, 2020
 1. Worked on csc-369 assignment 1 - `Creating a file system using FUSE`
     - Creating system call `a1fs_mkdir`
-        - Corgi working on adding test to this function♥♥
+        - Corgi Worked on adding test to this function♥♥
-        - Corgi working on adding code #199
+        - Corgi Worked on adding code #199
             - Corgi working on this function♥♥
             - Corgi fixing `segmentation fault` error in `get_free_inode`
             - Corgi completed working on creating function `initialize_inode_directory`